 DiaoYuTai State Guesthouse.
 Building No.5 Banquet Hall has 20 of these comfortable chairs.

 PRIVATE SALES MEETINGS

-In west we have learned that our customers make rational choices and decisions.
-In China not so.
-You need to extend your product by the other 50% of Guanxi.
+In west we have learned that our customers can make rational choices and decisions.
+In China not always so.
+You need to extend your product by Guanxi.
 Purpose of the private sales meetings is to work for the Guanxi.

 During private sales meetings, customer representatives will compare your product's weaknesses and strengths openly to your competition.
 Customer's requirements are discussed and can be re-set to match.
 Your company's image is important.
 Most importantly, Guanxi is built and agreed.